 into the classroom and provide access to non-traditional,

-Western Civilization sequence in a totally online format, and maintain
+Western Civilization sequence in both traditional and online formats, and maintain

 teaching blogs for my Western